 The governor said in the future he wants to add $200 million in state revenue each year “on top of” the annual contribution amounts certified by the state pension systems.
 If this program were in place this year for TRS, the $4.813 billion contribution certified by the trustees would become $5.013 billion.

-In practical terms, the earliest this $200 million annual increase could take effect is in fiscal year 2022 because of the constitutional and legal steps necessary to enact a “progressive” tax.
+In practical terms, the earliest this $200 million annual increase could take effect is in fiscal year 2022 because of the constitutional and legal steps necessary to enact a “graduated rate” tax.

 A constitutional amendment allowing a graduated-rate tax will be on the statewide ballot for the November, 2020 election.
 The General Assembly already has approved legislation to implement a graduated-rate tax should the constitutional amendment be successful.